clj-easy/graalvm-clojure/byte-streams/README.md

     lein do clean, uberjar, native, run-native

-Test with:
+If you want to avoid the warning about `--initialize-at-build-time` try with:

-    lein do clean, uberjar, native, run-native
+    lein do clean, uberjar+graal-build-time, native, run-native